 What is a statute of limitations in criminal cases?

-A statute of limitations is the time limit that prosecutors have to press charges against a criminal suspect.
-If the time limit passes without charges being filed, then the suspect cannot be prosecuted for the crime – even if he/she was guilty.
+A statute of limitations is the time limit that prosecutors have to press charges.
+If the time limit passes without charges being filed, then you cannot be prosecuted for the crime – even if you were guilty.

 The purpose of statutes of limitations is to motivate prosecutors to act quickly.
 The more time goes by, the more evidence disappears and memories fade.
-This decreases the likelihood of prosecutors being able to build a strong case against the suspect.
+This decreases the likelihood of prosecutors being able to build a strong case against you.

 What is the discovery rule?